 In 2013, almost 19 million women received benefits on their own work history or as combination of their work and their husband’s work, while just over 2 million women received only spousal benefits and just over 4 million women received only survivor benefits.
 Retired women workers received an average of $1,100 per month while retired male workers received an average of $1,400 per month.
 Social Security benefits keep a significant portion of women out of poverty - 37.5% in 2012.
 In 2012, 26.5% of women relied on Social Security for 90% or more of their income.

 Improvements to Social Security are key to increasing the retirement income security of older women and their families.
 OWL supports: 1.
 Creating an improved minimum benefit; 2.
 Credit for years spent care-giving; 3.
-Equal benefits for married same-sex couples, and 4.
+Increasing the tax cap so wages keep pace with taxes; 4.
+Equal benefits for married same-sex couples, and 5.
 Improving the current COLA.